Topics included in this article:

 Apple TV

-Before attempting troubleshooting procedures, please do the following steps with the app:
+Before attempting troubleshooting procedures, perform the following steps with the app:

 Re-downloading the App